top of page

 Please do not mistake my critique of public education outcomes as a criticism of the individuals who serve in the Department of Education.
 Most are dedicated, well-intentioned professionals—Americans who care deeply about their mission and exemplify the kind of integrity you would trust in a neighbor or entrust with your children.

-However, when outcomes repeatedly fall short of expectations, structural reform becomes not only justified but essential.
-In a functioning democracy, persistent failure signals the need for redesign.
-If a federal agency cannot deliver on its intended goals, then shifting authority to more local, responsive institutions is both rational and responsible.
+That said, when outcomes consistently fall short, structural reform is not only reasonable—it becomes necessary.
+In a functioning democracy, poor performance should trigger redesign.
+If a federal agency cannot deliver on its intended goals, then reallocating responsibility to more local, accountable systems is a rational response.

 Decentralization Is Not Abandonment